nebrius/raspi-llio/README.md

 ## Root Namespace

-The raspi-llio module consists of four namespaces, GPIO, I2C, SPI, and Serial, and a single method ```getBoardRev```:
+The raspi-llio module consists of four namespaces, GPIO, I2C, PWM, and a single method ```getBoardRev```:

 ### getBoardRev